Professor of Small Animal Surgery

 University of Cambridge

-After initial veterinary training at the University of Cambridge, Dr. Allen pursued a PhD at Cambridge, and then a post-doctoral fellowship at University of Purdue in comparative orthopedics.
+After initial veterinary training at the University of Cambridge, Dr. Matthew pursued a PhD at Cambridge, and then a post-doctoral fellowship at University of Purdue in comparative orthopedics.
 This research training provided expertise in the development and optimization of preclinical animal models for orthopedic conditions.
-After moving to SUNY Upstate Medical University in Syracuse, Dr. Allen held joint appointments in the Departments of Orthopedic Surgery, Neuroscience & Physiology, and Laboratory Animal Resources.
-In 12 years at Syracuse, Dr. Allen mentored a number of graduate students and orthopedic residents pursuing thesis research.
-Dr. Allen joined The Ohio State University (OSU) in March 2008 and directed the Surgical Research Laboratory at the OSU College of Veterinary Medicine.
-At OSU, Dr. Allen served as the research mentor for two PhD students, nine veterinary surgical residents, and six surgical Fellows.
-Dr. Allen also established a clinical total knee replacement program in the Veterinary Medical Centre, and 2014 was elected Professor of Small Animal Surgery at the University of Cambridge.
-Dr. Allen’s current research, performed in the newly established Surgical Discovery Centre, involves a mixture of preclinical and clinical research in the areas of total joint replacement, spine surgery, and image-guided and robotic surgery.
+After moving to SUNY Upstate Medical University in Syracuse, Dr. Matthew held joint appointments in the Departments of Orthopedic Surgery, Neuroscience & Physiology, and Laboratory Animal Resources.
+In 12 years at Syracuse, Dr. Matthew mentored a number of graduate students and orthopedic residents pursuing thesis research.
+Dr. Matthew joined The Ohio State University (OSU) in March 2008 and directed the Surgical Research Laboratory at the OSU College of Veterinary Medicine.
+At OSU, Dr. Matthew served as the research mentor for two PhD students, nine veterinary surgical residents, and six surgical Fellows.
+Dr. Matthew also established a clinical total knee replacement program in the Veterinary Medical Centre, and 2014 was elected Professor of Small Animal Surgery at the University of Cambridge.
+Dr. Matthew’s current research, performed in the newly established Surgical Discovery Centre, involves a mixture of preclinical and clinical research in the areas of total joint replacement, spine surgery, and image-guided and robotic surgery.

 Disclosure information not submitted.